dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/03-id-ai-workflow.md

 ## 3. Development: Rapid Multimedia & Content

 This is the most visible area of impact.
-Reports from **Shift eLearning** indicate that companies using AI-powered tools can reduce course development time by up to **50%**, allowing designers to focus on high-level strategy rather than rote production (Shift eLearning, 2025).
+Reports from ed-tech firms indicate that companies using AI-powered tools can significantly reduce course development time, allowing designers to focus on high-level strategy rather than rote production.

 - **Rapid Prototyping**: Tools like **Courseau** can convert a raw PDF into a structured course in minutes.
 - **Multimedia Production**: